 What we have here is a shortened version of the entire Psalm 119.
 Law, testimonies, statutes, commandments, and judgments are all mentioned so that one can get a sense of the whole Bible.
 I want you to notice—just like in Psalm 119:165 where it says "great peace"—in the keeping of these there is great reward.
 In looking at that a little bit closer, I want you to notice the modifiers that are given in those four or five verses: perfect; sure; pure; clean; true; righteous; sweet.
 Seven of them are listed here.
 Now notice the fruits that are given:

-Healing (That's what the word "restoring" means.
+Healing (That is what the word "converting" means.
 If you look in the margin of your Bible it probably says, "healing."
-It heals the mind.); Wisdom ("Wisdom is the main thing," Solomon said.); Joy (Doesn't that feed into peace?); Enlightening (That is, giving understanding.); Gold (Precious.); Enduring; Warning; Reward.
+It heals the mind.); Wisdom ("Wisdom is the main thing," Solomon said.); Joy (Does that not feed into peace?); Enlightening (That is, giving understanding.); Gold (Precious.); Enduring; Warning; Reward.

-We're going to look at one of the ploys very frequently used to upset our sense of well-being.
-He's lured the whole world into believing that material things, power, social position and prestige are necessary for satisfaction with life, but I want us to notice God's warning.
+We are going to look at one of the ploys very frequently used to upset our sense of well-being.
+He has lured the whole world into believing that material things, power, social position, and prestige are necessary for satisfaction with life, but I want us to notice God's warning.

-I John 2:12-17 I write unto you, little children, because your sins are forgiven you for his name's sake.
-I write unto you, fathers, because you have known Him that is from the beginning.
+I John 2:12-17 I write to you, little children, because your sins are forgiven you for His name's sake.
+I write to you, fathers, because you have known Him that is from the beginning.
 I write unto you, young men, because you have overcome the wicked one.
-I write unto you, little children, because you have known the Father.
-I have written unto you, fathers, because you have known Him that is from the beginning.
-I have written unto you, young men, because you are strong, and the word of God abides in you, and you have overcome the wicked one.
+I write to you, little children, because you have known the Father.
+I have written to you, fathers, because you have known Him that is from the beginning.
+I have written to you, young men, because you are strong, and the word of God abides in you, and you have overcome the wicked one.
 Love not the world, neither the things that are in the world.
-If any man love the world, the love of the Father is not in him.
-For all that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father, but is of the world.
-And the world passes away, and the lust thereof: but he that does the will of God abides forever.
+If anyone loves the world, the love of the Father is not in him.
+For all that is in the world, the lust of the flesh, the lust of the eyes, and the pride of life, is not of the Father, but is of the world.
+And the world is passing away, and the lust of it; but he that does the will of God abides forever.